Nonprofit audits: Checklist, tips, and tools

 This helps ensure that your organization’s financial framework can support new demands or changes in strategy.

-Nonprofit audited financial statements offer much more than financial validation; they help you detect internal inefficiencies, which means your financial affairs stay on track, enhancing overall accountability.
+Nonprofit audited financial statements provide your organization with financial validation and allow you to detect internal inefficiencies.
+They help keep your financial affairs on track, enhancing overall accountability and donor confidence.

-By showing your commitment to fiscal and legal responsibility, an audit strengthens donor confidence, helping you retain contributors and therefore increasing the chance that they will step up donations.
+By showing your commitment to fiscal and legal responsibility, audits can help you retain contributors, increasing the chance that they will step up donations.

 A financial audit may also be an official prerequisite as part of the application process when you seek a grant, particularly when the funders are government agencies or corporations.